 About me

-I am a third year Linguistics Ph.D. student at the University of Chicago.
-I am interested in analyzing morphosyntactic changes in Korean, Manchu-Tungusic, and Mongolic languages and documenting them through field methods.
+I am a fourth year Linguistics Ph.D. student at the University of Chicago.
+I am interested in analyzing morphosyntactic changes in Korean, Manchu-Tungusic, and Mongolic languages.

 ![]() |